elenderg/PAL-1000/instruções de compilação.md

 `Scan any optional info for the type given the rider.`

-`If the rider's token is not the period byte, abort with "_Types need to end with a period, I found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not the period byte, abort with "Types need to end with a period, I found '_" then the rider's token then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`